mliew21396/remote-work-u3/week-8/9-gps3-2/README.md

 Create a function that accepts a string as an argument and reverses it.

 Use the built-in JavaScript methods for strings and arrays to accomplish this.
-See: [MDN string docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) and [MDN array docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).
+See the MDN [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) and [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) docs.

 **HINT:** Think about how you would write this in Ruby and translate!